jtm62/contact/README.md

 Files included:

-1. contactDB.sql - a dump of the database schema.
+1. contactDB.sql & loggerDB.sql - a dump of the database schema.
 Current Version 1.0; Updated 25 November 2013 12:00

 2. contactScript.js - the script which builds the dynamic contact form.